-The francs-tireurs, which excelled at harassing the Prussian army during the invasion of the Second French Empire, evolved from recreational shooting clubs and patriotic organizations that sprang up across France during the 1860s.
+The francs-tireurs evolved from recreational shooting clubs and patriotic organizations that sprang up across France during the 1860s.
 Towards the end of that decade, France and Prussia were growing increasingly hostile.
-Paris eyed the machinations of the Prussian leader Otto Von Bismarck with mounting suspicion, as the famous statesman worked to fuse the disparate patchwork of Germanic duchies, kingdoms and principalities into a single geopolitical juggernaut.
-As the 1860s wore on, war between the two powers seem inevitable.
-While the French army and forces of the Prussian coalition were, for the most part, evenly matched, France’s paramilitary societies began stockpiling small arms and training for a possible invasion.
-By the outbreak of war in 1870, there were as many as 57,000 citizen francs-tireurs ready to take up arms in an emergency.
+Paris eyed the machinations of the Prussian leader Otto Von Bismarck with mounting suspicion as the famous statesman worked to fuse the disparate patchwork of Germanic duchies, kingdoms and principalities into a geopolitical juggernaut.
+As 1870 began, war between the two powers seemed inevitable.
+While the French army and forces of the Prussian coalition were, for the most part, evenly matched, France’s burgeoning paramilitary societies began stockpiling small arms and training for a possible invasion.
+By the outbreak of war in 1870, as many as 57,000 citizen francs-tireurs stood ready to take up arms in an emergency.
 It wasn’t too long before they would be called into action.

 Preserving a Nation’s Honour?